JosephAaron3/Powerlifting-Performance/README.md

 variablity (relative slopes of the lines), and skewness (difference in distances between lines).
 ![TotalKg_time_male](/Output/TotalKg_time_male.png)
 **Observations:**
-- There is very little change over time of the distribution with regards to centrality, variability and skewness.
+- There is very little change over time of the distribution with regards to centrality (Linear regression coefficient = 0.0003 (R^2 = 0.0033)), variability and skewness.
 - Although variance appears to decrease (more stable estimation of quantiles), this is just a result of an increasing competitor count.
 The red line shows the standard deviation, which does not decrease significantly.

 We can do a year-wise comparison of means.
 I first used one-way ANOVA followed by Welch's test.
 I assumed normality of the distributions due to CLT,